maliskovik/ansible-duplicity/README.md

 "period you want to keep" / FULL_BACKUP_INTERVAL.
 * CONTAINER -string - Name of the container to connect to ( when backing up content from a docker container)
+* DESTINATION_ROOT_DIR - Directory on remote to directs backups to (must and with a trailing slash)

 ## Checking backup chains
 PASSPHRASE="${GPG_PASSPHRASE}"    duplicity --encrypt-key "${GPG_KEY}" \